ionvirgil/learnailog/content/post/day-3-introduction-to-computer-science-and-programming-in-python-lecture-1-what-is-computation-part-2/index.md

 A programming language is said to be Turing complete if it can be used to simulate a universal Turing Machine.
 All modern programming languages are Turing complete.  ***Anything programmed in Python can be programmed in any other language.***

-**Modern programming language have a much larger set of primitives.**
+**Modern programming languages have a much larger set of primitives.**

 **Primitives** in Python: literals (3.2 and the string "abc") and infix operators (+ and /) - Examples